huggingface/blog/openvino.md

 ---
-title: "Shrink and accelerate your models with Optimum and Intel OpenVINO"
+title: "Shrink and accelerate your models with 🤗 Optimum Intel and OpenVINO"
 thumbnail: /blog/assets/113_openvino/thumbnail.png
 ---

-<h1>Shrink and accelerate your models with Optimum and Intel OpenVINO</h1>
+<h1>Shrink and accelerate your models with 🤗 Optimum Intel and OpenVINO</h1>

 <div class="blog-metadata">
     <small>Published July 20, 2022.</small>